Professor, Social Work Group

-I am currently an Associate Professor in the Centre for Lifelong Learning.
+I am currently a Professor in the Centre for Lifelong Learning.
 I am a qualified and experienced social worker and have co-ordinated and taught child care and child protection social work at qualifying and post-qualifying levels for the last 25 years.
 I regularly teach on programmes for other professionals, including health professionals, in the Medical School and elsewhere.
-Over recent years I have participated in social work teaching at qualifying and post qualifying levels, and other forms of pedagogy, in Iceland, Australia, Jordan, Taiwan, and China.
+Over recent years I have participated in social work teaching at qualifying and post-qualifying levels, and other forms of pedagogy, in Iceland, Australia, Jordan, Taiwan, and China.

 Research related to physical, emotional and sexual violence towards women and children, and the issues this raises for promoting their safety, is a theme running throughout various aspects of my work over recent years.
 I have undertaken teaching and developmental work in Thailand and Iceland on these issues and attended a European Hearing in the Internet and Child Safety.
 My most recent work has focussed on domestic violence and child contact and the ways in which new information and communication technologies are being used to abuse women and children.
 I was a research member of the Coordination of Action on Human Rights Violations (CAHRV), sub-network 3 (which focuses on gender-based human rights violations).
 I am a member of an international research group related to child homicide.